inbravo/travel/june-2019/carry-list.md

 * Chain lubricant and chain locks
 * M.Seal and duct tape
 * Plastic sheets to cover the baggage and also to cover you in case of intermittent rains
-* Puncture kit and tyre inflater
+* Puncture kit, air pump/tyre inflater
 * Torch, match box or lighter
 * Fuel pipe to transfer fuel from other bikes
 * Bungee cords to hold the bags
-* Air pump
 * Small stool, can be used to sit anywhere
 * Spanner, plier and key set, specially to open your tyres in case of puncture
 * Electric wire 2 meter, in case of any electrical failure